Biochemical Effects of Hormones

 Hormone Treatment Experiments

-Cells or animals are treated with a hormone and the effects on specific biochemical parameters, such as enzyme activity, gene expression, or protein synthesis, are measured.
+Cells or animals are treated with varying concentrations of a hormone, and the effects on specific biochemical parameters, such as enzyme activity, gene expression (measured by techniques like qPCR or microarrays), or protein synthesis (e.g., Western blotting), are measured.
+Dose-response curves are often generated to determine the potency of the hormone.

 Receptor Binding Experiments